Superintendent of Landfill Operations

 - weighing over 10,000 pounds

-- equipped with a stake body, utility body, trailer, sideboards, or ladder racks
+- equipped with stake body, utility body, side boards, ladder racks, or cargo body van

 - All commercial vehicles and vehicles towing trailers must have tow hooks to use the Landfill.
 In the unlikely event your vehicle becomes stuck, it is the responsibility of the driver to attach the cable to their tow hooks so we can assist in pulling your vehicle out.
 Having off-road tires in good condition is also a preemptive measure to not getting stuck at the landfill.